dilshankarunarathne/spring-boot-notes/README.md

 Once we have our service implementation and the dependencies along with the API, we should then annotate or configure our classes to be managed by Spring, so that they too can be injected where they are needed.
 5. Code our implementation.
 Finally, we should code our implementation, so that it would be used for the use cases at hand.

+These steps can be swapped or changed as we work with Spring.